Alex-Markham/medil/README.md

 See [CHANGELOG](https://gitlab.com/alex-markham/medil/blob/master/CHANGELOG.md) for a history of the already implemented features, works in progress, and future feature ideas.

 ### References
-[^fn1]: Alex Markham and Moritz Grosse-Wentrup (2019).
-Measurement Dependence Inducing Latent Causal Models. *Conference on Uncertainty in Artificial Intelligence (UAI)*, 2020.
-ISSN 2640-3498.
-URL [http://www.auai.org/uai2020/proceedings/244\_main\_paper.pdf.](http://www.auai.org/uai2020/proceedings/244_main_paper.pdf)
+<a name="uai_paper"> 1.</a> Markham, Alex & Grosse-Wentrup, Moritz.
+(2020).
+Measurement Dependence Inducing Latent Causal Models.
+In *Conference on Uncertainty in Artificial Intelligence (UAI)* PMLR 124:590&ndash;599.
+URL: [http://proceedings.mlr.press/v124/markham20a/markham20a.pdf](http://proceedings.mlr.press/v124/markham20a/markham20a.pdf)